cube-js/cube/docs/Cube.js-Frontend/Query-Format.md

 A filter is a Javascript object with the following properties:

-- `member`: Dimension or measure to be used in the filter, for example: `Stories.isDraft`.
+- `dimension`: Dimension or measure to be used in the filter, for example: `Stories.isDraft`.
 See below on difference on filtering dimensions vs filtering measures.
 - `operator`: An operator to be used in filter.
 Only some operators are available for measures, for dimensions available operators depend on the type of the dimension.
 Please see the reference below for the full list of available operators.